heoelri/wstools/symproxy/README.md

 4. Remove the default web site
 5. Create a folder d:\symbols
+6. Create a local user / or leverage a domain user for our IIS AppPool
-6. Set file and share permissions on d:\symbols
+7. Set file and share permissions on d:\symbols

-Everyone:  Read Write On file and share
+ * Share: Everyone Read/Write
-Grant Read\Write to the SymProxy App Pool user account (Domain\User) to the folder
+ * File: Read\Write to the SymProxy App Pool user account (Domain\User)

-7. You need two files  to install the symproxy now.
+8. You need two files  to install the symproxy now.
 The files  are "install.cmd" and  "staticContentClear.xml"
 Generate these files with the content below and  copy them to  c:\debuggers\symproxy

 Install.cmd